LTUC/amman-dotnet-401d2/curriculum/class-19/facilitator/DEMO.md

 ### Wire up a basic **JWT Token Service**

 1. New Service Class: `JwtTokenService`
-   - This will be responsible for all things related to Jwt Tokens
+   - This will be responsible for all things related to JWT Tokens
 1. Register our new service in startup
    - Note: No Interface here, just the service itself, which will be very limited in scope
    - `services.AddScoped<JwtTokenService>();`
 1. Also, add the `JwtTokenService` as a dependency of our `IdentityUserService`
    - Ref: `Services/IdentityUserService.cs`

    ```csharp
    public class IdentityUserService : IUserService
    {